McNeese Logo

 The Smart Choice

-Going to college can seem daunting, and no small part of that is the prospect of having to choose a major.
+Going to college can seem daunting, and no small part of that is choosing a major.
 Not choosing the “right” major, or not choosing a major at all, can feel like you’re starting off your college career on the wrong foot.
 So before we discuss how to figure out what major is right for you, we should dispel some myths:

 College Major Myths